opensearch-project/project-website/_posts/2023-03-21-semantic-science-benchmarks.md

 |cqadupstack	|0.325	|0.333	|**0.3673**	|
 |Amazon ESCI	|0.081	|0.088	|**0.091**	|
 |Average performance <br>against BM25	|N/A	|6.66%	|**14.39%**	|

-Table: nDCG@10 for 10 test datasets for the pretrained and fine-tuned transformer (TAS-B) when combined with BM25.
-For the definition of the combination strategies (harmonic mean) and (arithmetic mean), see Section 3.

 In [Section 2](#section-2-obtaining-a-fine-tuned-transformer) we discuss the details of obtaining a fine-tuned transformer.
 If you’re interested in the result details, skip to [Section 3](#section-3-combination-methods) and [Section 4](#section-4-normalization-and-other-combination-methods).